updated November 2025

 Some notes about this.
 Firstly and as we we see, this is by no means the only way to configure a zone file.
 Time to live, $TTL 3H - resolving DNS servers should cache this file for n more than 3 hours, after which they should request the information again.

-@ is a shorthand for the domain.
-Where this is not used, as for some of the subdomains being created, they must be terminated by a period/full stop (.).
 IN is short for internet. postmaster.example.co.uk.
 In the start of authority line (SOA) is actually an email address with the first . replacing the more usual @.

 In this SOA record, the serial is an arbitary number that must be incremented every time any changes are made and the name server is to be restarted.